dariober/SICERpy/README.md

 These input files can be found in the `ex/` directory.

 ```
-SICER.py -t ex/test.bed -c ex/control.bed -s hg19 -rt 0 > peaks.bed 2> sicer.log
+SICER.py -t ex/test.bam -c ex/control.bam -s hg19 -rt 0 > peaks.bed 2> sicer.log
 ```

 Here, the table of candidate islands is sent to `peaks.bed`.
 The log is captured by stderr.
 Note that by setting the redundancy threshold to 0 we use directly the input files without further filtering.
-This is useful if the bed file have been already de-duplicated with external tools like picard/MarkDuplicates.
+This is useful if the bam file have been already de-duplicated with external tools like picard/MarkDuplicates.

 The output is in bed format with columns: